 Getting a Business off the Ground

-Success starts with offering goods or services people will want to buy at prices they are prepared to pay.
-What follows is how not to throw that success away.
+Success begins with offering goods or services people will want to buy at prices they are prepared to pay.
+How to stay successful follows.

 Never Run Out of Cash